 We offer two undergraduate majors, a Bachelor of Science (B.S.) in Computer Science (ABET accredited), and a Bachelor of Arts (B.A.) in Computer Science.
 Please visit our official catalog page for detailed information.
+In addition, the B.S. degree has several concentrations available.

 How to Select Between the B.S. and B.A.?